 - scope of professional practice and

 - one chosen area of special interest/expertise from: service improvement innovation and leadership; training and education; research.

 Following final review, led by the registrar and RCP Council, unsuccessful proposals will receive feedback and advice where possible on when and how to reapply in future.
 Successful candidates will be published on the Green List, as is tradition.

 Please read our general guidance on changes to the fellowship process.

 If you are proposing a candidate for fellowship, please read the relevant guidance below:

 If you would like to self-propose, please read the relevant guidance below:

 For both proposal and self-proposal, whoever is initiating the application will need to provide supporting information on the candidate.
 We recommend reading our Supporting information guidance to help you complete this section.

 There is no deadline for submitting a fellowship proposal or self-proposal.
 There are three cycles throughout any given calendar year that indicate when a submitted proposal will be reviewed.

-As a guide, we intend to enter all proposals submitted by 5 September 2022 for election at RCP Council on 1 December 2022.
-All candidates will be advised of the outcome of the election by early January 2023.
+As a guide, we intend to enter all fully completed proposals submitted by 18 December 2023 for election at RCP Council on 13 March 2024.

 RCP members proposed for fellowship must be in good standing, as defined by the RCP, to be considered.